-The beginning of fall is just around the corner and that means that some of our favorite produce items are in season.
+Fall is here and that means that some of our favorite produce items are in season.
 While some may look forward to the leaves changing colors, we get excited about all the apple varieties that flourish during the fall.
 We aren’t talking about a few apples.
 We are talking about over 7,500 apple varieties!
-Well, we actually don’t know about all of those, but there are that many apple varieties around the world.
+Well, we actually don’t know about every single apple, but there are that many apple varieties around the world.

 While we aren’t going to talk about every single apple that exists in the world, think of this as your apple cheat sheet to experiment with new varieties that go beyond the five you already know.